geotools/geotools/docs/user/library/xml/geometry.rst

 .. note::

-   While this method is fast; but you do have to set things up exactly or the output will be invalid.
+   While this method is fast; you do have to set things up exactly or the output will be invalid.

 Notes:

 * Application Schema

   There is no such thing as a "GML" document; you need to created your own XML Schema.
-Your XML Schema will extends GML concepts like AbstractFeature and define specific concepts from your application - like ROAD, RIVER, CITY etc...
+Your XML Schema will extend GML concepts like AbstractFeature and define specific concepts from your application - like ROAD, RIVER, CITY etc...

   This line is where you tell the Transform about your XML Schema::